 CDBG-CV: Coronavirus Response Funding

-- Chinook Horses ($15,000) - Mental health equestrian therapy for low-income residents of Billings impacted by the coronavirus pandemic.
+- Chinook Horses: $15,000 - Mental health equestrian therapy for low-income residents.

-- Head Start Explorers Academy ($15,000) - Information technology software and support to facilitate distance learning for children in Billings impacted by the coronavirus pandemic.
+- Head Start Explorers Academy $15,000 - Information technology software and support to facilitate distance learning for children.

-- Education Foundation ($12,000) - Childhood literacy programming and backpack meals for children in Billings impacted by the coronavirus pandemic.
+- Education Foundation for Billings Public Schools: $12,000 - Childhood literacy programming and backpack meals.

-- Gratitude in Action ($10,000) - Housing subsistence payments for low-income individuals impacted by the pandemic to live in a sober living home and to provide Wi-Fi access to facilitate employment services for low-income families impacted by the pandemic.
+- Gratitude in Action: $10,000 - Housing subsistence payments for low-income individuals impacted by the pandemic to live in a sober living home and to provide Wi-Fi access to facilitate employment services.

-- Family Promise of Yellowstone Valley ($15,000) - Emergency diaper assistance for families experiencing homelessness and impacted by the coronavirus pandemic.
+- Family Promise of Yellowstone Valley $15,000 - Emergency diaper assistance for families experiencing homelessness.

-- Alternatives ($15,000) - Improved access to mental health services through information technology development for low-income residents of Billings impacted by the coronavirus pandemic.
+- $15,000 - Improved access to mental health services through information technology development for low-income residents.

 - $47,000 - Strengthen information technology and app development to provide mental health treatment options, at a distance, to low-income clients.